YunChunChen/Computer-Architecture/README.md

 ```
 I implement the bubble sort algorithm and quick sort algorithm that can take in any number of inputs with
-assembly code.
-However, the constraint is that the compiling environment is under QtSpim compiler.
+assembly.
+However, the constraint is that the compiling environment must be under the QtSpim compiler.
 ```